a collection of notes on areas of personal interest

 At its simplest there has been a change in layout in the West where a parlour was set aside at the front of the house in which guests would be entertained in a setting where the family mementoes and best furniture would be arranged, but which the family would not normally occupy, thus reducing the amount of usable space available to them at the expense of having a room where they could display themselves to the outside world.
 Day to day living would be in a room at the back of the house, relating both to the kitchen and the outside lavatory facilities.

 In the Gulf, as I have written about elsewhere, houses consisted of a series of rooms which were multi-functional and generally having their access gained from a veranda open on one side.
-When the Ministry of Public Works began its programme of housing development it was noticeable that the rooms of the new houses were at first labelled in Arabic: ‘majlis’, ‘kitchen’, ‘bathroom’ and ‘room’ though this was later amended to ‘majlis’, ‘dining’, ‘kitchen’, ‘bathroom’ and ‘bedroom’.
-The significance of this is two-fold.
-Firstly, the concept of having rooms set aside for a specific purpose was novel and, secondly, the naming of the rooms followed Western practice with the obvious exception of the majlis.
+When Qatar’s Ministry of Public Works began its programme of housing development it was noticeable that the rooms of the new houses were at first labelled in Arabic: ‘majlis’, ‘kitchen’, ‘bathroom’ and ‘room’ though this was later amended to ‘majlis’, ‘dining’, ‘kitchen’, ‘bathroom’ and ‘bedroom’.
+This was significant for two reasons.
+Firstly, the concept of having rooms set aside for a specific purpose was novel and followed Western practice and, secondly, the naming of the rooms followed similarly with the obvious exception of the majlis which might be considered to be similar to the Western ‘drawing’ or ‘living’ room.

 Significantly, the designers of those first houses were northern Arabs who brought to their work the understanding of the housing they had first experienced a generation or two earlier.
-This seems to have been very similar to what might have laid out by a Western designer, having similar spatial relationships in terms of the disposition of uses, the use of corridors for access and isolation, and the poor internal layout of bathrooms and kitchens.
+This seems to have been very similar to what might have been laid out by a Western designer, having similar spatial relationships in terms of the disposition of uses, corridors for access and isolation, but a poor internal layout of bathrooms and kitchens together with difficult relationships with external spaces.

 These first two paragraphs have been left in place here.
 The rest of the notes on bathrooms have been moved and can now be found on the addendum page dealing with elements of buildings.